django-files/django-files/docs/streaming.md

 ```

 **Home network** — if the server is behind a home router, forward TCP port 1935 to the server's local IP.
 OBS should use your public IP or DDNS hostname externally, or the server's private IP on the LAN.

+### Recording storage (self-hosted / custom compose)

+Recordings are written by the `nginx` container to `/data/media/record` and then read, remuxed, and deleted by the `app`/`worker` containers — so that path must live on the same shared `media_dir` volume already mounted at `/data/media` in all three services (this is the default in the provided `docker-compose*.yaml` files; no action needed there).
+If you're running a custom compose setup, make sure that volume is mounted in `nginx`, `app`, and `worker`, and don't restrict `/data/media/record` to a single container's user — nginx and the app/worker both need to create and delete files there.

 ## Private Streams and Passwords